 He pulled his gaze from his friends to the hound.
 The woman glared at him, her tan face taut with displeasure.
 He’d stopped somewhere along the way and there was now some distance between him and the women he followed.

-Grimacing apologetically, Dylan hastened back to the woman’s side.
+Grimacing apologetically, Dylan hastened back to the hound’s side.
 If he was to spend the journey to the army camp in her company, he’d rather do so without antagonising her.

 Hurried movement through the crowd on his right drew Dylan’s eye.
 He spied Henrie pushing through the throng, with Harriet trailing close behind, and slowed.